shuimuliang/cregis-api/en/callback/order-deposit.md

 | 3      | Deposit Failed     |
 | 4      | Timeout Canceled   |

-If you need to re-push, you can log into the `cregis` client, select the corresponding project in the menu, and re-push it from the callback record.
+After initiating the callback, when the returned content is `success`, the callback is successful.
+Otherwise, the callback fails.
+If the callback fails, you can push it again, you can log into the `cregis` client, select the corresponding project in the menu, and re-push it from the callback record.

 > Note: Different types of callbacks will have different content.
 It is strongly recommended to use different APIs for different types of callbacks to ensure clear and specific business logic.